tusharf5/runtime-memcache/README.md

 const store = createStore<Keys, Response>(config);

-store.set('key1', { name : 'name' }); // store the object and associate it with the provided key
+store.set('key1', { name: 'name' }); // store the object and associate it with the provided key

 store.get('key1'); // retrieves the object associated with this key